 2. Kitchen utilities :

-When you readily have a better alternate in the form of steel tiffin boxes.
-Steel is a non reactive material and never harms our body.
+When you readily have a better alternative in the form of steel tiffin boxes.
+Steel is a non-reactive material and never harms our bodies.

 Water Bottles :